lixingguang/stem/spec/README.md

 This needs to have `upper` specified manually to match the number of possible stem strains.

-Priors and MCMC is pretty standard, with `branchRate`, `trunkRate` and `stem` all logged.
-The tree logging records whether a branch is assigned as trunk or side branch:
+Priors and MCMC is pretty standard, with `clock.rate`, `trunkRatio` and `stem` all logged.
+The tree logging records whether a branch is assigned as trunk or side branch, as well as, each branch's rate:

 ```xml
 <logTree id="treeFileLog" logEvery="1000" nexusFormat="true" fileName="stem.trees" sortTranslationTable="true">